HL7/patient-reported-outcomes/source/pages/pro-overview.md

 This section outlines the abstract model which is used to identify the specific actors and interactions that are in-scope for the PRO FHIR IG.
 There are two different abstract models to consider and are outlined below

-* __Abstract model for administering fixed format (Basic) questionnaires__: In this model the all the items of the questionnaires are administered to the patient unless some of the items have to be skipped based on skip logic or other simple criteria.
+* __Abstract model for administering fixed format (Basic) questionnaires__: In this model all the items of the questionnaires are administered to the patient unless some of the items have to be skipped based on skip logic or other simple criteria.
 For example, A Questionnaire might skip a question on pregnancy if the person is a male.

 * __Abstract model for administering Item Response Theory (IRT) based questionnaires__: This is also known as Computerized Adaptive Testing (CAT), or administration of Adaptive Questionnaires.
 In this case a set of questions typically 4 to 12 are administered from a question bank containing a large number of questions.
 The selected questions are based on Item Response Theory algorithms which look at the answers provided and select the next question based on IRT algorithms.
 The selection of questions will help in obtaining responses for a few questions and finish the administration.
 These small set of questions still provide the necessary confidence and scores required to interpret the data appropriately as if the whole questionnaire was administered.